Nupurbanta/us_food_imports/README.md

 For my capstone project I’d like to analyze U.S. food import trend-based amount spent, volume and effect of growing population, inflation and recession.
 At least 20 years of annual data are included, enabling users to track long-term growth patterns.

 ## Motivation

-I wanted to discover the story behind what we spend on importing food.
-Understand how the number of people and the total food we import are connected.
-Explore the favorite foods with the Top 10 Food Imports, and learn about the rising or falling prices with Food Inflation.
+I'm excited about this project on U.S. food imports because I'm curious about where our food comes from and how it has changed over time, especially considering inflation.
+I want to explore why the prices of different foods vary and what role inflation plays in this.
+It's like a journey into the history of our food and understanding why some things cost more now than they did before.

  ## Technologies Used

 ### Python
 -	Jupyter Notebooks